-Exams: There will be three exams.
-Each exam will be worth at least 100 points.
-Exams will cover the assigned readings, my lectures, posted material on Canvas, and everything we discuss or watch up to that point in class.
+Exams: There will be at least two exams.
+Exams will cover the assigned readings, my lectures, material posted on Canvas, and everything we discuss or watch up to that point in class.
 The final exam will not be cumulative.
-Expect these exams to be spread out about every five weeks of the semester.
-I will not allow a makeup examination except in instances in which a student has a documented medical emergency.
+I will not allow a make-up examination except in instances in which a student has a documented medical emergency.
 Exams may consist of an essay, short identification, multiple choice, and/or matching questions.
+I will post a study guide for the exam on Canvas to review.

 Reading Quizzes: There will be two reading quizzes given on the dates indicated on Canvas.
-The reading quizzes are intended to give me a sense of whether you are critically thinking about the reading material.
+The reading quizzes are intended to give me a sense of whether or not you are critically thinking about the reading material.
 The first reading quiz will cover writings on early Christianity.
 The second reading quiz will cover Celebrated Cases of Judge Dee: An Authentic Eighteenth-Century Chinese Detective Novel.
 Each quiz will each be worth at least 50 points.
 You can find the writings on Early Christian writers on Canvas.
 You will need to acquire a copy of the Celebrated Cases of Judge Dee: An Authentic Eighteenth-Century Chinese Detective Novel.
 Note: I have placed a copy on reserve at the IVC library.